pvechersky/rotors_simulator/README.md

 The existing wind plugin in RotorS has been extended to allow the use of a custom, static wind field for a given world.
 This is done by enabling the wind plugin macro in the aircraft base file (in our case `techpod_base.xacro`, which is found in `rotors_simulator/rotors_description/urdf`), and feeding it the correct parameters and files.

 #### Wind Plugin Macro
-Here's an example of the lines to be added in the base file, containing numerous user-defined variables:
+Here's an example of the plugin macro to be added in the base file, containing numerous user-defined variables:

 ```
 <xacro:wind_plugin_macro